Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 }
 ```

-The abstract interpreter's then automatically generates all of the
+The abstract interpreter's then automatically generates nearly all of the
 cases.
 With types, we can then eliminate type guards that are not
 required, thus shrinking the code we eventually pass to the JIT
 compiler.